You apply for a credit card with a signup bonus. The next day you see that the signup bonus has increased for that card. ‘Oh, no!’.

 - BoA Travel Rewards: Reports of success matching the 20k bonus (1, 2).
 No success (1).

 Barclaycard used to not match to a higher offer.
-More recently, they usually match a higher bonus as long as it’s within 30 days of signing up for the card (1, 2).
+In 2017 they changed to matching bonuses as long as it’s within 30 days of signing up for the card (1, 2).
 They’ll sometimes even match an annual fee waiver (1).

 - Spark: no match (1).